Jay-Redfearn/docker-wireguard/README.md

 # Screenshots

-Screenshots of the Wireguard proof of completion are provided on the main branch.
+Screenshots of the WireGuard proof of completion are provided on the main branch.

 # Sources